Team Kimberlin Post of the Day

 The IRS filings are signed by Jeffrey R. Cohen who is listed as the Executive Director of JTMP.
 Mr. Cohen is a lawyer with interests in the entertainment business, but he’s not the Jeff Cohen most people think of in connection with an entertainment industry law firm.
 That Jeff Cohen, BTW, was only 20 years old and still an undergraduate at UCLA when JTMP was founded.

 Jeffrey R. Cohen is no newbie to the practice of law.
 He is admitted to practice in New York, Maryland, District of Columbia, Virginia, and Massachusetts, as well as numerous Federal Courts.
-Cohen is also the author of West’s Trademarks form volume and has been an adjunct faculty member at his alma mater, Washington University School of Law.
+Cohen is also one of the authors of West’s Trademarks form volume and has been an adjunct faculty member at his alma mater, Washington University School of Law.

 It’s a bit puzzling that Mr. Cohen would have signed off on such an easily detected error and that he did so in multiple filings over many years.
 Most lawyers are more careful with facts; they have to be.
 Their Rules of Professional Ethics require it.